Wan Chai: Central and Wan Chai reclamation (from 2007)

 After the completion of the Central and Wan Chai Reclamation Feasibility Study in 1989, the Land Development Policy Committee endorsed the idea of an ongoing series of reclamation.
 The reclamation comprises three discrete development areas to be aligned by public parks, namely, Central, Tamar and Exhibition.
 The urban development of each cell would be further divided into five subsequent phases.
 As of 2014, reclamation for the Central area has been completed: the area is largely taken by the new government offices and the Legislative Council of Hong Kong (its old building in the heart of Central has been reverted to its original use as the Supreme Court).

 Government

 The Hong Kong Immigration Department has its headquarters at the Immigration Tower in Wan Chai.
 The Hong Kong Police Force operates from the Wan Chai District; their headquarters is located at the Wan Chai Police District Headquarters, 1 Arsenal Street. within the Hong Kong Police Headquarters Compound.
 Maggie Farley of the Los Angeles Times said in 1996, referring to the then Wan Chai Police Station, that the police headquarters was "a stolid, whitewashed building with square pillars and breezy verandas".

 Economy

+Firms and companies headquartered in Wan Chai or with regional offices there include: